-Dagmawi Woubshet is Associate Professor of English at the University of Pennsylvania.
-A scholar of African American literature and visual culture, he works at the intersections of African American, LGBTQ, and African studies.
-These overlapping areas of inquiry inform his scholarship and research, including his book The Calendar of Loss: Race, Sexuality, and Mourning in the Early Era of AIDS (Johns Hopkins University Press, 2015), and the co-edited volume Ethiopia: Literature, Art, and Culture, a special issue of Callaloo (2010).
-His writings have appeared in various publications including Transition, NKA: Journal of Contemporary African Art, Aperture, The Atlantic, and African Lives: An Anthology.
-He is currently completing his second book project, Here Be Saints: James Baldwin’s Late-Style, and the first English translation of Sebhat Gebre Egziabher’s 1966 Amharic novel, ሰባተኛው መላክ Säbatägnaw Mälak [The Seventh Angel].
-Since 2011, Woubshet has been an associate editor of Callaloo and from 2009-13 served on the Board of Directors of the Center for Lesbian and Gay Studies (CLAGS) at the Graduate Center, City University of New York.
-In 2015-16, as a Scholar-in-Residence at the Modern Art Museum in Addis Ababa, Ethiopia, he curated an exhibition of works by the preeminent abstract painter, Julie Mehretu.
-Before joining the University of Pennsylvania, Woubshet taught at Cornell University and in 2013 was named one of “The 10 Best Professors at Cornell.”
-He received his Ph.D. from Harvard University and his B.A. from Duke University.
+Dagmawi Woubshet is a scholar, writer, and translator, working at the intersection of African American, LGBTQIA+, and African studies.
+He is the author of The Calendar of Loss: Race, Sexuality, and Mourning in the Early Era of AIDS (Johns Hopkins University Press, 2015), and the co-edited volume Ethiopia: Literature, Art, and Culture, a special issue of Callaloo (2010).
+His critical and creative writings have appeared in various publications including Transition, NKA: Journal of Contemporary African Art, The Atlantic, and African Lives: An Anthology.
+He is currently working on three book projects: James Baldwin and the Art of Late-Style; the first English translation of Sebhat Gebre Egziabher’s 1966 Amharic novel, ሰባተኛው መላክ Säbatägnaw Mälak [The Seventh Angel]; and a collection of lyric essays.
+Woubshet has served as an associate editor of Callaloo and currently is on the Editorial Board of Transition.
+He’s held fellowships at the Institute of Ethiopian Studies at Addis Ababa University; Modern Art Museum in Addis Ababa, Ethiopia, where he curated Julie Mehretu: The Addis Show (2016); Africa Institute in Sharjah, UAE (2020-21); and Civitella Ranieri, Italy (2022).
+Before joining the University of Pennsylvania in 2017, Woubshet taught at Cornell University where he was named one of “The 10 Best Professors at Cornell.”
+He received his Ph.D. in the History of American Civilization from Harvard University and his B.A. in Political Science and History from Duke University.